tehomic/blog/docs/_posts/2023-11-04-light-of-life.markdown

 What about Genesis Day one?
 What kind of creature was created on Day one?

 Day one describes the beginning of the God's great plan and purpose of a creating a new age of Kingdom investment.
 The Lord God of Israel owns the whole universe because of course He made it.
 He designed it to be used and consumed until every last drop of fuel is burned up and the world is totally worn out.
 However, the first Day is founded on the cornerstone of Life.
 In the beginning "darkness (disorder and corruption) was on the face of the deep", which might point to the post-apocalypse state of the previous age.
 And God said "Let there be Light".
 Truth is Light and deceit is Darkness.
 Thus on the first Day, the ministry of creation was setup and established, which is the first act of separating Light from Darkness.
 The first act of building a foundation was appointing the ruler of creation.
 The Light of creation is the Ruler of creation, and is Jesus Christ, as declared in <a target="_blank" href="https://www.blueletterbible.org/kjv/rev/3/1/t_conc_1170014"><u>Rev 3:14</u></a>.
 This Ministry of Creation is itself a living creature, and Day one is when it was born.
+The following Days account for expansion of creative capacity and diversity.
+After each Night a new Day reveals the birth of a new generation.
+A new kind that is more advanced than the previous one.
+This progressive increase of complexity culminates with the final Day when the generation of Man appears.
+Man is probably the jewel in God's creative crown, because unlike other creatures he has three components : spirit, soul and body.

+<bref>Rev 22:5 NKJV</bref>
+There shall be no night there: They need no lamp nor light of the sun, for the Lord God gives them light.
+And they shall reign forever and ever.

+Here is yet more evidence that a Day is about life from start to finish ... unless there is no finish!
+The scripture reveals that there is no more Night, so life is uninterrupted - eternal life!

 <bref>Genesis 2:4 KJV</bref>
 These are the generations <a target="_blank" href="https://bible.knowing-jesus.com/strongs/H8435"><u>H8435</u></a> of the heavens and of the earth when they were created, in the day that the LORD God made the earth and the heavens